mickelodeon/js-from-scratch/README.md

 # js-from-scratch
-Vanilla JS basic project ready for developing.
+Vanilla JS basic project ready for development, use it well :wink: